What is a Shareholder?

 - Deciding on how much the directors receive for their salary.
 The practice is very tricky because stockholders must make sure that the amount they will give will compensate for the expenses and cost of living in the city where the director lives, without compromising the company’s coffers.

-- Making decisions on instances where the directors have no power over, including making changes to the company’s constitution
+- Making decisions on instances the directors have no power over, including making changes to the company’s constitution

 Types of Shareholders